 Pastoral Counseling

-Faith-Based Psychology, Professional Counseling or Psychotherapy
+Faith-Based Psychology, Professional Counseling, or Psychotherapy

-Christian psychologists focus primarily on the underlying psychology of the Bible and other Christian texts and use this to guide their clinical practice.3 Likewise, faith-based professional counselors or psychotherapists have completed the education and training required for state licensing, and integrate their faith and spirituality into their clinical practices.
+Christian psychologists focus primarily on the underlying psychology of the Bible and other Christian texts and use this to guide their clinical practice.3 Likewise, faith-based professional counselors or psychotherapists have completed the education and training required for state licensing and integrate their faith and spirituality into their clinical practices.

-What Are the Goals of Faith-Based Counseling & Who Determines that Goal?
+What Are the Goals of Faith-Based Counseling?

 - Finding purpose or meaning in life

-- Learning how to forgive others or oneself, and how to ask for forgiveness
+- Learning how to forgive others or oneself and how to ask for forgiveness

 - Connecting or reconnecting with a religious community